meltoner/agrofelis/README.md

 ![Agrofelis motors hub driver figures highlights](components/mobility/motors_hub_driver/_figures/hghlights_motors_hub_driver.jpg)

-## Agrofelis robot wheels fabrication
+## Agrofelis Robot Wheels Fabrication

 This [Agrofelis robot wheels fabrication document](components/vehicle-wheels) presents a comprehensive overview of the manufacturing process behind the four-wheel drive (4WD) system of the Agrofelis robotic vehicle.
 It begins by detailing the specific requirements and then progresses to the completed fabricated solution.
 The design plans, compilation procedures, assistance assets and images taken throughout development are presented in a step-by-step manner.
 The sub-components composing four Agrofelis wheels are indexed with their unit prices and overall cost, along with references to indicative suppliers.